 Paul has a BA in Community Arts and over 20 years of experience of working in the cultural and learning sector, in Scotland and internationally, as a freelance practitioner, creative adventurer, project manager, lecturer, fundraiser and now strategist.

-Valerie has been part of the Core Team of ‘U Lab Scotland’, working with Dr Otto Scharmer from Massachusetts Institute for Technology (MIT) to support people-led transformational change across public services in Scotland.
+Currently, Valerie is a Core Team member of ‘U Lab Scotland’, working with Dr Otto Scharmer from Massachusetts Institute for Technology (MIT) and the Scottish Government to support people-led transformational change across public services in Scotland.